brknapp/Project_1/README.md

     ##   PG-13                    0                          0              0
     ##   R                        7                          0              0
     ##   TV-14                    0                          0              0

+So, for example, it looks like 5 movies were rated PG and fell under the “Action, Adventure, Fantasy” genre.

+# Bar Plot

 movie title in mind, like Star Wars.
 Here’s a function you can use to get data from the OMDb API about Star Wars: